Agnez Mo: 2003–2006: And The Story Goes, TV series, and Whaddup A.. '?!

-While promoting her debut album, Agnes also starred in several TV series, playing the lead role in three of them: Cewekku Jutek, Bunga Perawan, and Cantik.
+While promoting her debut album, Mo also starred in several TV series, playing the lead role in three of them: Cewekku Jutek, Bunga Perawan, and Cantik.
 She won Most Favorite Actress at the 2003 Panasonic Awards and Most Popular Actress at 2004 SCTV Awards.

-Agnes launched her second studio album, Whaddup A.. '?!, on 7 November 2005.
+Mo launched her second studio album, Whaddup A.. '?!, on 7 November 2005.
 It featured five singles: "Bukan Milikmu Lagi", "Tanpa Kekasihku", "Tak Ada Logika", "Cinta Di Ujung Jalan", and "Tak Mungkin".
 In addition to working with prominent Indonesian musicians such as Melly Goeslaw, Andi Rianto, and Erwin Gutawa, she also collaborated with American singer-songwriter Keith Martin.
 Martin wrote two English songs for the album, including the duet "I'll Light a Candle".
 To promote the album, she held a concert tour known as Clasnezenzation in four Indonesian cities.

-The album was a commercial success, and Agnes won two 2006 Anugerah Musik Indonesia for Best Pop Female Solo Artist and Best R&B Production Work.
+The album was a commercial success, and Mo won two 2006 Anugerah Musik Indonesia for Best Pop Female Solo Artist and Best R&B Production Work.
 She also won the Most Favorite Female award at the 2006 MTV Indonesia Awards.
-Agnes was nominated for Favorite Artist Indonesia award at the 2005 MTV Asia Awards.
+Mo was nominated for Favorite Artist Indonesia award at the 2005 MTV Asia Awards.
 She was the youngest artist of all nominees in Asian category.
 Selling more than 450,000 copies, the album was one of the top-selling albums of 2006 and was certified triple platinum.

-In 2005, Agnes appeared in the Taiwanese drama The Hospital, co-starring with Jerry Yan, a member of the Taiwanese boyband F4.
+In 2005, Mo appeared in the Taiwanese drama The Hospital, co-starring with Jerry Yan, a member of the Taiwanese boyband F4.
 She also appeared with Peter Ho in several episodes of the Taiwanese drama Romance in the White House, and starred in two TV series, Ku T'lah Jatuh Cinta and Pink.
 In 2006, she starred in a TV series, Kawin Muda.
 In the same year, she decided to take a break from her study in Pelita Harapan University to focus on her career.